Display Processing for Next-Generation Trends

 Video processing systems like set-top boxes require high-performance processing and a high bandwidth memory for real-time encoding and decoding of high-definition material.
 Mali-D71 uses intelligent resource sharing to support complex scenes and support state-of-the-art visual display.

-The Arm Mali family of Graphics Processing Units (GPUs) includes the cost-efficient graphics roadmap, which focuses on delivering high-quality graphics within the smallest possible area.
+The Arm Mali family of Graphics Processing Units (GPUs) focuses on delivering cost-effective, high-quality graphics within the smallest possible area.

 Assertive Display is an advanced display management core that delivers a high-quality viewing experience even in bright sunshine.
 Having shipped in more than 1 billion devices, it also enables dramatic reductions in display power consumption.